mschoettle/website/docs/blog/posts/2020/notes-on-traefik-v2-nextcloud-etc.md

 ```

 As you can see above, there is a way to define default [TLS options](https://docs.traefik.io/https/tls/#tls-options).
-Mine is quite strict, but it [mostly works](https://github.com/mschoettle/homebrew-git-curl-openssl).
+Mine is quite strict, and it mostly works (the exception at the time of writing being [`curl` on macOS](https://github.com/mschoettle/homebrew-git-curl-openssl)).
 Some services don't support TLS 1.3 yet so there is an option to explicitly allow TLS 1.2+.
 To reference it you need to append `@file`, i.e., `mintls12@file`.